stuburger/yafl/packages/docs/docs/createFormContext.md

 There are two reasons you might want to use `createFormContext()`:

-1. **You are using TypeScript:** When using TypeScript you may specify a type to the generic function which will give all the Form components returned from this function awareness of the type `T` that you supply.
-This will help ensure type safety across Form components at the cost of a few extra key strokes.
+1. **You are using TypeScript:** When using TypeScript you may specify a type to the generic function which will give all the components returned from this function awareness of the type `T` that you supply.
+This will help ensure type safety across components at the cost of a few extra key strokes.
 2. **You are creating nested forms:** Creating nested forms where nesting context providers would interfere with one another and cause some strange behavior.
 Nested forms are a fairly rare use case however.

 ### Type safety